Wilson Baggett, Director

 - Accept & process appeals of values generated by this office

 - Transfer ownership of real property through recorded deeds

-- Review & qualify properties for Berkeley County Application for Special Assessment
+- Review & qualify properties for Legal residence Special Assessment and Agricultural Use

 - Provide property record cards (sketch of buildings & other related information)

 - Measure & appraise new construction and new parcels for tax purposes

 - Maintain & process Multiple Lot Discount, Home Owners Associations, Builder/Developers Discount, Commercial ATI Exemption and Active Military Residential Exemptions

 - Change mailing addresses for real property & mobile home owners as requested